 - Expanding communication functions (greetings, requesting, commenting, asking questions, requesting assistance, etc.) and means (sign, voice output device, picture exchange, verbalization, etc.)

 - Social/pragmatic skills (gaining attention, appropriate protesting, etc.)

 - Initiating and maintaining conversation with adults and peers

 Additional Program Elements:

-- Typical Peer Models: Achievements is excited to offer a preschool classroom for typically developing children, who are integrated in all Achievements groups as playmates and peer models.
+- Typical Peer Models: Some Achievements participants may also have opportunities to interact with typically developing children, who are integrated in all Achievements groups as playmates and peer models.
 This program provides the typically developing children access to high-quality, language-rich preschool classrooms and teaches them about diversity and empathy at an early age, while exposing children on the autism spectrum to natural and age-appropriate play, language and social skills.